A Beginner's Plant Care Guide to Wax Vines, Hoya (Wax Plants)

-Let your Hoya indoor plants dry out between waterings.
+Let your Hoya indoor plants dry out between watering.
 Soak the soil thoroughly until the water drains out of the drainage holes.
 You’ll need to water more when they’re receiving more light, so adjust accordingly.
 Avoid over-watering.
 When the colder months arrive, cut back on watering; in wintertime, only water when their soil is completely dry.

-Most Hoyas love warm environments - 65-85℉ - and should be kept away from drafty windows and doorways during the colder months.
+Most hoyas love warm environments - 65-85℉ - and should be kept away from drafty windows and doorways during the colder months.

-- Hoyas like to be root bound so don’t be so quick to repot!
+- Hoyas like to be root bound so don’t be so quick to re-pot!

 - You can train your Hhoyas to grow up a pole or some other support - if you like that look.

 - When you find the right spot for your hoya, and it is living its best life, try not to relocate it.
 What's the point!

 - New growth on a hoya can look like a dried up and dead vine, please do not cut off this new growth!
 Give it a few weeks and you will be glad you did not remove it!